States South Carolina

 Support for families:

 One concern families may have when they find out their baby has a condition identified by newborn screening is how to locate resources for the best care possible.
-While it may be overwhelming to know where to start, DHEC can help.
+While it may be overwhelming to know where to start, DPH can help.
 In coordination with the Newborn Screening and Metabolic Formula Programs, the Division of Children and Youth with Special Health Care Needs (CYSHCN) operates many programs (such as the Sickle Cell Program and Hearing Aid Program) to assist qualified families of children with select chronic illnesses and disabilities.
-These programs provide financial support for medical services and linkage to specialized medical care.
+These programs can provide financial support for medical services and linkage to specialized medical care.

 Storage and Use of Dried Blood Spots:

-After your child’s blood has been tested for all of South Carolina’s newborn screening conditions, there will remain a little bit of blood left on the specimen card.
+After your child’s blood has been tested for all of South Carolina’s newborn screening conditions, there will remain a little bit of blood on the specimen card.
 This is called a “residual dried blood spot.”
 It is stored by the state until no longer needed for testing purposes.
 After testing is completed, the specimen is destroyed in a scientifically acceptable manner.
-Residual dried blood spots are typically destroyed at 12 months from the date of collection.
+Residual dried blood spots are typically destroyed 12 months after the date of collection.

 On occasion, residual dried blood spots may be shared with newborn screening programs in other state public health laboratories for quality improvement purposes.
 The baby’s personal information will not be shared; only test results will be shared along with the residual dried blood spots.